noriakis/software/docs/biotextgraph/04-custom-usage.md

 #> Filtered 77 words (frequency and/or tfidf)
 #> Ignoring corThresh, automatically determine the value
 #> threshold = 0.304
-#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette BuGn is 9
-#> Returning the palette you asked for with that many colors
 #> Scale for size is already present.
-#> Adding another scale for size, which will replace the existing scale.
+#> Adding another scale for size, which will replace the
+#> existing scale.
 #> border is set to FALSE as useggfx is not NULL
 ```